sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

  * delivered on **time**,
  * to a **satisfactory level of completion**,
- * or ever have the infamous **phase 2** where the rest of the features get delivered.
+ * have the infamous **phase 2** where the rest of the features get delivered.

 Sound familiar ?

-But are these kinds of comments a self-fulfilling prophecy for the next attempt to do a software development lifecycle ?
+But do these kinds of comments help fuel the challenges in the first place?

 Let's explore each: